RyanDaDeng/laravel-api-module-generator/readme.md

 You can also check [laravel-file-generator](https://github.com/RyanDaDeng/laravel-file-generator)  project to create your own structure if you want.

-### routes.php

-It's not connected with Laravel, it's just a sample file, you can copy/paste over to your root routes file.
-Delete it if not needed.

 ### Repository-Service Pattern vs Laravel Eloquent
 There is a debate about whether to implement the repository-service pattern in laravel or not...well, after reading a bunch of blogs, articles and my years' experiences, I can surely tell you Laravel is not designed for using PURE repository-service pattern like Java/Spring.